ethereum/EIPs/EIPS/DebtStandard.md

 It can only be called by the current owner.
 All future created debt for the debt contract should default to @param newOwner as the receiver of the payment

-* @param debtID - is an unique identifier of a debt inside this contract space
+* @param debtID - is a unique identifier of a debt inside this contract space
 * @param newOwner - the address to make the receiver of all new debt

 ```